My AI Journey: A Timeline of Tinkering, Models, and Machines

 Inspired by the Aider project, I decided to unify all my hodgepodge of utilities into a coherent system.

 All this time, the system was building itself.
-People might call it vibe coding, but the better term is vibe engineering — end-to-end guardrails to ensure built-in quality at all times: testing, linting, build validation, CI pipelines.
+People might call it vibe coding, but the better term is vibe engineering.
+This means end-to-end guardrails to ensure built-in quality at all times: testing, linting, build validation, and CI pipelines.
 The AI wrote the code, but the engineering discipline was mine.

-The system also introduced escalating bug-fixing strategies — a simple fix agent for straightforward failures, and a mixture-of-agents approach for tricky bugs that used multiple models to reach consensus on the fix.
+The system also introduced escalating bug-fixing strategies.
+I used a simple fix agent for straightforward failures and a mixture-of-agents approach for tricky bugs that used multiple models to reach consensus on the fix.
 Interactive and automated code review workflows rounded it out.

 Key models: GPT-4 Turbo, early Claude 3 previews.
 Models getting cheaper and faster.
 Aider proving the concept of LLM-driven code editing.